The need to develop our workforce

 - Being able to plan longer term over three years, rather than shorter placements

-After the apprenticeship, if you employ the former apprentice as an archivist or records manager, you’ll also have complete confidence that your new archivist has experience of both the theory and the practice.
+After the apprenticeship, if you continue employing the former apprentice, you’ll also have complete confidence that your team has experience of both the theory and the practice.
 They’ll also already know your organisation well for a smooth transition.

 Hear from current apprentices and recent trainees

-Visit our ‘Hear from current apprentices‘ webpage to read first-hand accounts of the apprentices’ experiences and discover the range of organisations from different sectors and regions of England that are already employing a Level 7 Archivist and Records Manager apprentice.
+Visit our ‘Hear from current apprentices‘ webpage to read first-hand accounts of the apprentices’ experiences and discover the range of organisations from different sectors and regions of England that are already employing apprentices.

 We also have a range of blogs written by the Bridging the Digital Gap trainees, our last workforce development programme, which highlight the benefits of a technical route into the archives sector.